lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

     # Restore the original telescope position.
     await tcs.offset_azel(az=10., el=-10.)

-As you can see, not only defining the grid is easier but also, if an error occur during the ``for`` loop, it is considerably simpler to restore the telescope to its original position when using the non-relative offset.
+As you can see, not only defining the grid is easier using non-relative offsets but also, if an error occur during the ``for`` loop, it is considerably simpler to restore the telescope to its original position.

 .. figure:: /_static/offset_azel_grid.png
    :name: fig-offset-azel-grid